Lechuguilla Cave: Microbiology

 Rare chemolithoautotrophic bacteria are believed to occur in the cave.
 These bacteria feed on the sulfur, iron, and manganese minerals and may assist in enlarging the cave and determining the shapes of unusual speleothems.
 The claim in the BBC documentary series Planet Earth that these bacteria do not derive any energy from the sun is incorrect, in that sulfur-oxidizing bacteria found in the cave use atmospheric oxygen (derived from sunlight-driven photosynthesis) as an electron acceptor, with the electron donor (source of energy) derived from dissolved groundwater hydrogen sulfide gas.

 Other studies indicate that some microbes may have medicinal qualities that are beneficial to humans.
 Some of the bacterial strains isolated from the cave have been found to harbor novel pathways for antibiotic resistance.
 A 4 million year-old strain of Paenibacillus isolated from soil samples in Lechuguilla Cave was found to be naturally resistant to many modern antibiotics, including daptomycin.

 Filming

-The Denver Museum of Nature and Science filmed one of the first documentaries in the cave, titled Lechuguilla Cave: The Hidden Giant, in 1987, featuring many of the cavers responsible for the breakthrough and initial survey work.
+The Denver Museum of Nature and Science filmed one of the first documentaries in the cave: 1987's "Lechuguilla Cave: The Hidden Giant", which featured many of the cavers responsible for the breakthrough and initial survey work.
 The video was broadcast on the Denver PBS station KRMA-TV in 1989.

-The 1992 National Geographic Society program titled Mysteries Underground was also filmed extensively in Lechuguilla Cave.
+The 1992 National Geographic Society program Mysteries Underground was also filmed extensively in Lechuguilla Cave.

-Lechuguilla Cave was also shown in the BBC documentary series Planet Earth.
-The fourth episode, titled "Caves", airing on April 22, 2007, documented scientists and filmmakers exploring Lechuguilla Cave, including the Chandelier Ballroom, which has high-quality crystals.
+Lechuguilla Cave appears in the BBC documentary series Planet Earth.
+The fourth episode, "Caves", aired on April 22, 2007, documented scientists and filmmakers exploring Lechuguilla Cave, including the Chandelier Ballroom, which has high-quality crystals.
 The team took two years to get permission to film.

 In October 2016, crew members from London-based production company Nutopia descended into Lechuguilla Cave with microbiologist Hazel Barton to film a sequence for season 1, episode 4 (titled "Genesis") of the National Geographic series One Strange Rock.